BattlesnakeOfficial/docs/docs/guides/playing-battlesnake/leagues.md

 Battlesnake hosts several annual [online competitions](https://play.battlesnake.com/competitions/) called Leagues.
 A Battlesnake League is a special event that runs for several weeks where developers all over the world compete for title, prizes, and prestige! \
 \
-To enter a league, you will need to [register a Battlesnake](https://play.battlesnake.com/account/snakes/create/) with your Battlesnake account, as explained in the [Quick Start Coding Guide](../../quick-start.md).
+To enter a league, you will need to [register a Battlesnake](https://play.battlesnake.com/account/snakes/create/) with your Battlesnake account, as explained in the [Quickstart Coding Guide](quickstart).

 <!-- TODO: Find an alternative -->
 <!-- {% embed url="https://www.youtube.com/watch?feature=youtu.be&t=650&v=Ou3m_cYSq9U" %}